The Department for Education have recently reinforced the need to:

 Mutual respect is a core value at Wickersley.
 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of different faiths and beliefs

 The school recognises its role in preparing pupils for life in modern Britain.
 We actively promote celebrations of different faiths and cultures.
-The religious education syllabus is the agreed Rotherham syllabus.
+Our religious education curriculum is designed following guidance from the agreed Rotherham syllabus.
 Through Religious Education and personal & social education we reinforce messages of tolerance and respect.

 Staff regularly review the curriculum to ensure that it promotes the areas above.
 It also ensures that pupils are taught about key events and figures in history.
 Events during the year celebrate culturally diverse occasions and memorable events taking place in the country.

 At Wickersley we will actively challenge children, staff or parents who express opinions that are contrary to fundamental British values including extremists views.